WINDMILL USING PLASTIC BOTTLES!

 Make lovey flowers and windmills out of plastic bottles!

-Here we are again, on to our next project as promised in our previous post, fun summer crafts for kids, making fun scarey monster faces game out of milk cartons.
+Here we are again, on to our next project as promised in our previous post, fun summer crafts for kids, making fun scary monster faces games out of milk cartons.

-This time we are going to look at using your odd plastic bottles, finding two the same and we are going to use the top and bottom parts to convert into flowers, then into 3 windmills.
+This time we are going to craft a windmill using your plastic bottles, finding two the same and and taking the top and bottom parts to convert into flowers, then into 3 windmills.

-There are so many ways of shaping a plastic bottle, it all depends what style you have in mind and how big or small you want it and what you can get your hands on.
+There are so many ways of shaping a plastic bottle, it all depends on what style you have in mind, how big or small you want it, and what you can get your hands on.

 I have also tried to keep this as simple as possible so the little ones can have a go too.